Jamie-Clayton/Docs/_posts/2026-05-16-containers-redis-tutorial.md

 3. **`docker exec`** opens a shell or runs a command inside an already-running container.
 4. **`docker stop` / `docker rm`** end the container's lifecycle without affecting the image.

 The image is the recipe; the container is the meal.
-You can run dozens of containers from the same image, each with its own name, ports, and data.
+Once you've got the image, you can run as many containers from it as you like, each with its own name, ports, and data.
+That's the mental model that carries you into everything else.

 ## Where to go next